-- Birth position indicators 1ST through 10TH are changed to their Roman numeral equivalents. - NULL-Without the F flag: - o The component is converted to uppercase. - Colons (:), semicolons (:), commas (.), and periods (.) are converted to spaces. - All punctuation except for hyphens and spaces are removed. - Two or more consecutive spaces or hyphens are replaced with a single space or hyphen. - Birth position indicators 1ST through 10TH are changed to their Roman numeral equivalents.
+- Colons (:), semicolons (;), and commas (,) are converted to hyphens ( ). - Spaces and all punctuation except hyphens are removed. - Two or more consecutive spaces or hyphens are replaced with a single space or hyphen. - Birth position indicators 1ST through 10TH are changed to their Roman numeral equivalents. - NULL-Without the F flag: - The component is converted to uppercase. - Colons (:), semicolons (;), commas (,), and periods (.) are converted to spaces. - All punctuation except for hyphens and spaces are removed. - Two or more consecutive spaces or hyphens are replaced with a single space or hyphen.

+Birth position indicators 1ST through 10TH are changed to their Roman numeral equivalents.